Rogue Planet (Star Trek: Enterprise)

-"Rogue Planet" is the eighteenth episode (production #118) of the American science fiction television series Star Trek: Enterprise airing on the UPN network.
+"Rogue Planet" is the eighteenth episode (production #118) of the American science fiction television series Star Trek: Enterprise.
+The episode first aired March 20, 2002 on UPN.

 While exploring an uncharted planet, Enterprise crew members encounter a group of aliens who are hunting indigenous creatures for recreation.

 The episode had a Nielsen rating of 3.3, and received generally negative reviews.

 Plot

 A planet appears on sensors, adrift and without a solar system, so Captain Archer has Sub-Commander T'Pol scan the planet.
 Lieutenant Reed detects a ship near the equator, and an away team finds the remains of a campsite two hundred meters from the alien shuttle.
 T'Pol and Reed return to the shuttle while Archer and Ensign Sato stay.
 As they walk through the jungle, they are surprised by two aliens.
 Both parties return to the camp, where they find Archer and Sato with another called Damrus.
 The Eska call the planet Dakala and they permit the away team to spend the night.
 Over dinner, Damrus explains that they have been visiting Dakala for nine generations to hunt the wildlife.

 As the away team turns in for the night, Archer hears a woman's voice calling his name.
 He finds a blonde woman in a clearing, but she runs away.
 Later, no one reports seeing anything unusual.
 In the morning, T'Pol goes to investigate a geothermal shaft and Archer sees the woman again, looking distressed, but again she disappears.
 Meanwhile, Damrus and Burzaan detect their quarry, a wraith which attacks Burzaan.
 Archer has Burzaan sent back to Enterprise for treatment, and Doctor Phlox reports that he has found cellular residue in Burzaan's wound.

 By the steam vents, Archer encounters the woman again.
 She says that her kind can assume the form of anything on the planet, and that her kind want the hunting to stop.
 Later, Damrus explains that the reason they visit Dakala is because the prey can sense their thoughts, making them challenging to hunt and kill.
 Back on board Enterprise, Archer asks Phlox if he can find a way for the wraiths to mask their chemical signature, and soon, on Dakala, the hunting party begins having problems detecting them.
 Damrus wonders why, but Archer merely blames it on bad luck.
 The Eska depart and Archer encounters the woman one final time.
 As she moves off into the forest, she assumes her natural form: a large gastropod.